 - Ensure It’s Time-Based: Setting a deadline for specific goals provides a clear indicator of achievement.
 If you give yourself one month to collect 100 emails, you’ll know by the end of that month if you succeeded, if you need to adjust your strategy, or just simply need more time.

 Once you have a set of specific homepage goals with a timeline, it’s essential to ensure they tie back to the overall goals of your website and business.

 Aligning Homepage and Business Goals

 Now that you better understand the goals of your homepage, make sure they’re relevant to both your business and website.
-Refer to our How To Design a Successful Website guide to create clear goals for your business’s site.
+Refer to our What Makes a Good Website guide to create clear goals for your business’s site.

 Set your business and website goals next to your homepage goals.
 Do your homepage goals support the achievement of your overall business goals?
 Will your homepage effectively help you attain your website goals?
 If your homepage goals seem to veer off in another direction, revise them to ensure they align with both your website and business goals.

 Once you achieve alignment among your goals, it’s time to dive into what your homepage will need to successfully engage your target audience.
 We’ll discuss how your homepage’s content and design can help achieve this.

 Your homepage is the first thing visitors will see when they arrive at your business website.
 Ensure it makes a good first impression by providing a balance of information and creativity.